 The GIA grades clarity of cushion cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

-In terms of clarity, the cushion cut is similar to the round brilliant cut, meaning, due to the arrangement of its facets and the excellent light performance, the cushion cut tends to hide inclusions fairly well, especially in comparison to step cut diamonds.
+In terms of clarity, the cushion cut is similar to the round brilliant cut, meaning, due to the arrangement of its facets and the excellent light performance, the cushion cut tends to hide inclusions and blemishes fairly well, especially in comparison to step cut diamonds.

 As a general rule, it is harder to see imperfections in smaller cushion cut diamonds than in larger ones, which is why you may opt for a lower clarity grade such as SI1 and SI2 if the stone is small enough to maintain an eye-clean appearance.
 Additionally, you can try to find a diamond in which inclusions are in the corners.
 These flaws are less noticeable, especially if they are covered by prongs.